arunt1204/ae-atOpt-pact2018/README.md

 Installation, Execution and Validation of results:
 --------------------------------------------------
-1) For Evaluation using Virtual Machine see README.md file in ./Artifact-Evaluation-VM folder
+1) For Evaluation using Virtual Machine see README.md file in ./AE/VM folder

-2) For Evaluation using Manual method see README.md file in ./Artifact-Evaluation-Manual folder
+2) For Evaluation using Manual method see README.md file in ./AE/Manual folder

 3) For Evaluating AT-Opt technique againt varing input sizes (not discussed in the paper), look at web page http://www.cse.iitm.ac.in/~krishna/imsuite/.
-In the ./Artifact-Evaluation-VM folder,  "x10-base" folder is the baseline compiler and "x10-atOpt" folder is the AT-Opt compiler (has our techniques implemented).
+In the ./AE/Manual folder,  "x10-base" folder is the baseline compiler (after bulid) and "x10-atOpt" (after build) folder is the AT-Opt compiler (has our techniques implemented).

 If anything in unclear, or any unexpected results occur, please report it to the authors.